mazurov/mazurov.github.com/_posts/2011-12-31-progressreport.md

 not know about functions which lie at the lower level.
 We will show a new approach which adds to performance reports a higher abstraction level based on knowledge of framework architecture and run-time object properties.
-A set of profiling tools (based on sampling and unwind library - a software for introspection of the program call-chain) and visualizing interfaces has been developed and deployed.
+A set of profiling tools (based on sampling ) and  visualizing interfaces has been developed and deployed."

+## Objectives for the next reference period

+At the first year of my PhD the tool for finding hot spots at LHCb software was developed.
+Objective for the second year is an optimization of  High Level Trigger algorithms using the information extracted from my Gaudi auditors.

-#Example Report
+# Example Report

 ## Terms of Reference